Package pygeodesy :: Module formy

 Returns:

-Distance (meter, same units as the datum's ellipsoid axes or radians if datum is None).
+Distance (meter, same units as radius or the datum's or ellipsoid axes).

 Raises:

-Compute the angular distance between two (ellipsoidal) points using the Andoyer-Lambert correction of the Law of Cosines formula.
+Compute the angular distance between two points using the Law of Cosines formula, optionally corrected.

 Arguments: